scarpdiem/cpp_learn/linux_env/vim/README.md

 ### Paste

 - `:set paste` and `:set nopaste`, used to paste some snippet of code, that already has indentatio.
+- `ctrl-r 0` to paste register 0 content in insert mode. `:register` to see the registers' values.

 ### External Commands